sjtalkar/capstone_dashboard/README.md

 ```

-Whereas in the Dagshub, app.py is under the root, here an src folder is created to contain the app.py file that will create the dash server with the hostname as seen below:
+Here an src folder is created to contain the app.py file that will create the dash server with the hostname as seen below:

 `
 app.run_server(host="0.0.0.0", debug=True)